technoidentity/devfractal/README.md

 # Devfractal

-`devfractal` is a library for creating web applications using react and node.
+`devfractal` is a library for creating web applications using `react` and `node`.
 It has the following goals.

-1. to help you write good software by default, software that's simple, correct, generic and fast.
+1. to help you write good software by default; software that's simple, correct, generic and fast.

 2. to be kind to developers of all skill levels.

 3. best practices must be simpler to follow than to break.
-Best practices will be based on current wisdom of the react community.
+Best practices will be based on the current wisdom of the react community.

-4. not to reinvent the wheel unless required.
+4. Do not reinvent the wheel unless necessary.
 Most of the utilities are thin wrappers over popular modern libraries.

 ### `local-state` library

 1.  **state**: Use this when you have complex state management.

-    - You will avoid a lot of pitfalls with react like stale closures.
+    - You will avoid a lot of pitfalls with `react` like stale closures.
     - state management is separated from the component, allowing components to be simpler.
     - event handlers are safer, simpler and faster(avoid rerenders).